- The Fiscal

 - What You

-A recent study by Michael McLaughlin and Mark R. Rank of Washington University in St. Louis seeks to quantify the economic cost of child poverty.
-In fact, as the researchers point out, child poverty is higher in the United States than in many other developed countries.
+In 2018, a study by Michael McLaughlin and Mark R. Rank of Washington University in St. Louis quantified the economic cost of child poverty.
+Among the results of the study, the researchers point out that child poverty is higher in the United States than in many other developed countries.

 Image credit: Photo by Spencer Platt/Getty Images